Silent Storm

 Silent Storm (Note: Операция Silent Storm) is a 2003 turn-based tactics video game developed by Nival Interactive and published by JoWooD.
 The game is set in a fictionalized World War II Europe with science fiction elements.

 An advanced game engine, the Silent Storm engine, was developed for the game and reused in several later titles.
 Silent Storm was followed by the expansion Silent Storm: Sentinels in 2004.
 A third game taking place in the same setting, Hammer & Sickle, was co-developed by Novik&Co and released in 2005.
 A Gold edition containing both the original game and the expansion was released in Europe later that same year.

+15 February 2026 the source code became officially available, for non-commercial usage, according to the Facebook post of Sergey Orlovskiy.